 When you’re staying several nights in a private reserve, your guide knows what you’ve seen and what’s left on your wish list and can tailor the game drives to your interests.

 Private camps invest in little details to polish your safari experience.
-Imagine multi-course dinners under the blanket of stars at camp’s boma, while staring at the campfire and listening to lions roar.
-You might as well get a surprise dinner when you are driven through the bush to a candle-lit setting in the middle of the wilderness.
+Imagine multi-course dinners under the blanket of stars at camp’s boma, while staring at the campfire and listening to lion roars or elephant rumblings.
+You might as well get a surprise bush dinner, when you are driven through the wilderness to a candle-lit setting in the middle of nowhere.
 At arrival, you’re greeted with a cold towel and welcome drink, and during game drives you’ll stop to enjoy drinks and snacks.
-There might be binoculars and wildlife books in your room, a private plunge pool, and a beautiful pool and lounge area right by the waterhole.
+There might be binoculars and wildlife books in your room, a private plunge pool, and a beautiful pool and lounge area right by the camp’s own waterhole.

 Private reserve safaris can treat you with the ultimate luxuries – or they can offer just intimate safari experience with all the modern comforts, depending on your budget and likings.
 One thing is sure: the safari experience in Greater Kruger Park is more exclusive than in Kruger National Park.

 After this detailed comparison, your next question might be, which reserve and camp to choose within the Greater Kruger National Park.
-Worry no more, we have picked for you a luxurious yet affordable private camp inside the Greater Kruger!
+Worry no more, we have picked one luxurious yet affordable private camp inside the Greater Kruger!

 Sausage Tree Safari Camp: Greater Kruger National Park Safari Perfection